wkyoshida/wmf-task/shortdesc-api/docs/considerations.md

 of the MediaWiki API to also use query parameters itself.
 Following same pattern could be familiar for users hitting APIs for both MediaWiki and shortdesc.

+- Given that shortdesc-api makes use of the [MediaWiki API](https://www.mediawiki.org/wiki/API:Query#API_documentation), decision was made to communicate the same limit with the `titles` parameter in the schema docs, i.e. the maximum number of `titles` values in a single request allowed is 50 values.
+This is the same limit with the `titles` parameter in the MediaWiki API.

 - Redirects for a page title are possible as mentioned in [Resolving redirects](https://www.mediawiki.org/wiki/API:Query#Resolving_redirects).
 However: